Danger

 The client can play multiple sounds at once, but as of version 1.16 is limited to 8 sounds playing at once.

-Due to MC-138832, the volume and pitch of sounds played with an emitter may be ignored.
+In 1.15.2-1.16.5, due to MC-138832, the volume and pitch of sounds played with an emitter are ignored.

 As documented in MC-146721, any stereo sounds will not play at a specific position or following an entity, therefore, the location or emitter parameters will be ignored.